segmentio/segment-docs/src/unify/Traits/recommended-items.md

 ## Example use case: personalized album recommendations

 Suppose you’re managing a music streaming app and want to give each user personalized music recommendations based on their listening habits.

-Here's how you might set this trait up:
+Here's how you could configure this trait:

 | Step                 | Configuration                                                                                                                                                                   |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |